 Butrica, Smith, and Iams (2012) categorized retirement income into more detailed categories such as (1) income from assets, (2) earnings, (3) SSI, (4) imputed rental income, which is calculated as a 3 percent real rate of return on home equity, (5) Social Security benefits, (6) DB pension income, and (7) retirement account income.
 They projected the retirement income at age 65 from five 10-year birth cohorts, which are Depression babies (born in 1926-1935), War babies (born in 1936-1945), Leading boomers (born in 1946-1955), Trailing boomers (born in 1956-1965), and GenXers (born in 1966-1975).
 The results show that most (90%) of the retirees are projected to have income from assets and Social Security benefits across the different birth cohorts.
 The big differences across the birth cohorts were found in income from DB pension and retirement accounts.
 In Depression babies cohort, 56% were projected to receive income from DB pension but the percent consistently decreases across cohorts to 25% in GenXers.
 However, 47% of Depression babies cohort were projected to receive income from retirement account but the percent consistently increases across cohorts to 80% in GenXers.
-About half of GenXers were projected to have income from the total income, across cohorts, income from assets consists of the largest portion (33~39% across cohorts), followed by Social Security benefits (20~22% across cohorts) and earnings (17~20% across cohorts).
+About half of GenXers were projected to have income from earnings in retirement, which is slightly higher than 45% of Depression babies.
+When looking at shares of each retirement income source from the total income, across cohorts, income from assets consists of the largest portion (33~39% across cohorts), followed by Social Security benefits (20~22% across cohorts) and earnings (17~20% across cohorts).